 To update your individual account information, you can visit the Member Portal.

 If an overpayment occurs, it will automatically be given as a credit toward the next month's premium unless the member contacts customer service to request a refund.
 The refund will be issued in the way the premium was paid, or a refund by check can be requested.

-The Essential Health Benefits requirement for pediatric oral care services (for children up to age 19) may limit certain covered services, including orthodontia, to those that are medically necessary.
-In the case of orthodontia, this means that only orthodontic treatment that is assessed as being reasonable, necessary and/or appropriate, based on evidence-based clinical standards of care may be considered an essential health benefit.
+The Essential Health Benefits (EHB) requirement for pediatric oral care services (for children up to age 19) may limit certain covered services, including orthodontia, to those that are medically necessary.
+In the case of orthodontia, this means that only orthodontic treatment that is assessed as being reasonable, necessary and/or appropriate, based on evidence-based clinical standards of care may be considered an EHB.
 Medically necessary orthodontia was not specifically defined by federal law or regulation and may vary by state.

 Coordination of benefits

 Coordination of benefits is a procedure for paying health care expenses when people are covered by more than one dental plan.
 The goal of coordinating benefits is to make sure the cost of the dental procedure is covered within the scope of the plans, without exceeding the amount of the actual bill.

 If you or your dependent are covered by two or more dental plans, the coverage will be coordinated in accordance with the coordination of benefit rules set forth in your policies.

 After you visit your dentist, you will receive an Explanation of Benefits.
 The Explanation of Benefits will display the fee your dentist submitted, the amount Delta Dental will cover and the amount you owe for the service.
 If you owe any amount, you will need to pay your dentist the remaining balance.
 Learn more about how to understand your Explanation of Benefits.